jjethwa/icinga2/README.md

 ## Icinga Web 2

-Icinga Web 2 can be accessed at http://localhost/icingaweb2 with the credentials icingaadmin:icinga  Please remember that Icinga Web 2 is still a release candidate so configurations, etc might change
+Icinga Web 2 can be accessed at http://localhost/icingaweb2 with the credentials icingaadmin:icinga

 ## Environment variables & Volumes